Apiomerus flaviventris

 Identification

-Distinguished from other Apiomerus by the coloration of the (hence 'flaviventris' = yellow belly).
+Distinguished from other Apiomerus by the yellow coloration of the (hence 'flaviventris' = yellow belly).
 The surface typically shows contrasting dark and light patterning.
 Similar to A. spissipes but with paler ventral coloration; A. crassipes of eastern North America is generally darker overall.
 Species identification requires examination of abdominal pattern and overall coloration.

 Images